Korean International School of Hong Kong: School structure

 The Korean International School (or sometimes referred to as 'KIS') is divided into two sections based on medium of instruction: the Korean section teaches in Korean, while the international section teaches in English.
-The school's chairman is Mr YK Tak.
-Each section has its own principal; Mr Daniel Hilton is the principal of the International section, and SONG, Byeong Geun is the principal of the Korean section.
+The school's chairman is Mr. Moon, Ik Seang and the school's supervisor is Mr. JongSeok Lee.
+Each section has its own principal; Mr Daniel Hilton is the principal of the International section, and Mr Song, Byeong Geun is the principal of the Korean section.

 It is one of the few overseas Korean educational institutions which also accepts non-Korean students.
 As of 2013, it enrolled 560 students.
 Roughly 5% of its ₩4 billion operating budget is subsidized by the South Korean government.

 The school is private school, that has no capital levy or compulsory debentures requirements for student applications.

 Curriculum

-The school follows the British National Curriculum as authorized by Cambridge International Examinations (CIE).
+The school follows the National Curriculum for England as authorized by Cambridge International Examinations (CIE).
 It is a certified member of CIE's Primary Programme, with access to the wealth of support resources produced by CIE.
 The English Second Language Programme also follows CIE's programs of study with students sitting external exams offered at the British Council.

 The International section, consists of three programmes: Primary (Reception to Year 6) for ages 4–11, Secondary (Year 7–13) for ages 12–18, and Springboard (SEN) for ages 6–18.

 The Primary programme offers the thematic units from the International Early Years Curriculum (IEYC) for Reception and International Primary Curriculum (IPC) for Year 1 to 6.
 The Secondary programme from Year 7 to 13 offers the curriculum developed by Cambridge Assessment International Education, AQA and Pearson BTEC.
 The Springboard SEN programme offers support for children who have mild to moderate learning disabilities.